 The holidays are a time to gather together and count our many blessings.
-However, for some it could be the perfect time to take advantage of a public place of worship and inflict terror and harm on a mass scale.
+However, for some, it could be the perfect time to take advantage of a public place of worship and inflict terror and harm on a mass scale.
 It’s important to note that no religion is exempt from a possible act of violence.
-It doesn’t matter if the facility is a church, mosque, synagogue or temple – one is no safer than the other.
+It doesn’t matter if the facility is a church, mosque, synagogue, or temple – one venue is not safer than the other.
 All religious gatherings are potential targets, especially over the holidays when attendance is at an all-time high.

 Prevention is ALWAYS the best policy.
-This involves listening to parishioners and law enforcement and monitoring the current events from locals to gage the threat level.
-Unfortunately preventing a disgruntled individual from acting on threats is outside of the control of the house of worship.
-When someone makes verbal threats in public or on social media it is up to those who witness the behavior to “See Something, Say Something”.
+This involves listening to parishioners and law enforcement and monitoring the current events from locals to gauge the threat level.
+Unfortunately, preventing a disgruntled individual from acting on threats is outside of the control of the house of worship.
+When someone makes verbal threats in public or on social media, it is up to those who witness the behavior to “See Something, Say Something.”

 Since it is hard to prevent a violent act from occurring if it is unknown, the house of worship must assume it is possible and prepare.

 Houses of worship vary greatly.
-Some can be single buildings, others can include a campus of buildings including both in-door and out-door gathering places.
+Some can be single buildings; others can include a campus of buildings that consists of both in and outdoor gathering places.
 The number of worshipers will vary as well.
-Where one church can have 1,000 + members, another may have just 20.
-Therefore, the way the house of worship prepares for potential violence needs to be specific to the needs of both facilities and worshipers.
+One church can have 1,000 members; another may have just 20.
+Therefore, how the house of worship prepares for potential violence must be specific to the needs of both facilities and worshipers.

-If your organization is unsure where to start, a security assessment is a good place.
+A security assessment is a good place if your organization is unsure where to start.
 Discover vulnerabilities and security recommendations specific to your organizational needs.
 From onsite security personnel to video camera placement, a security assessment helps houses of worship prepare for the worst while hoping for the best.

-A security assessment can also be used to develop an emergency action plan (EAP) to respond when emergencies happen, including natural disasters (e.g. fire, tornado, earthquake, flooding).
+A security assessment can also be used to develop an emergency action plan (EAP) to respond to emergencies, including natural disasters (e.g., fire, tornado, earthquake, flooding).

 All houses of worship are responsible for the safety of their attendees.
 It is one thing to call 911 when violence is threatened.
-However, what current events have shown us is that it is essential for all to be prepared to be first responders until help arrives.
+However, current events have shown us that all must be prepared to be first responders until help arrives.

 - 54% of active shooter incidents are over in less than 5 minutes